jvalenzuela/atform/doc/source/org.rst

 sections, and |project_name| can support this by numbering tests with multiple integer fields, e.g., 5.1 or 1.8.9.
 Any quantity of fields can be used, although practical values are between two and four.
-The only stipulation regarding numbering is all test procedures must use the same format, i.e., *every* test will be numbered with the same quantity of fields.

-When using two or more numbering fields, |project_name| refers to each field as a level, with the leftmost field as level one, increasing up to the number of configured levels.
-For example, when configured for three levels, tests will be numbered *x.y.z*; where *x* is level one, *y* is level two, and *z* is level three.
+When using two or more numbering fields, |project_name| refers to each field as a level, starting with the leftmost field as level one.

-The following example shows the two commands for organizing tests into sections:
+Using the identifier *x.y* as an example, *x* is level one and *y* is level two.

-:py:func:`atform.set_id_depth` and
+Organizing tests into numeric sections is done with the :py:func:`atform.section` function as the following example
-:py:func:`atform.section`:
+demonstrates:

 .. literalinclude:: examples/section.py
    :caption: Excerpt of section.py